mbookham7/ledger-k8s-demo/docker/README.md

-# Build Docker Images for Ledger
+# Build Docker Image for Ledger

 You are able to build a Docker image using the SpringBot framework.
 From the root of the repo you can run the following command.
 ```